Studying Gravitational Deflection of Light by Kiselev Black Hole via Homotopy Perturbation Method: Introduction

 Recently there were studies in which this method was used for analytical computations in the field of cosmology and astrophysics (see, e.g. \cite{Shchigolev1} - \cite{Shchigolev3}.
-It should be also mentioned that applications of HPM can be found in the field of astrophysics in different contexts that creates a new research field \cite{Aziz, Rahaman}.
+It should be also mentioned that applications of HPM can be found in the field of astrophysics in different contexts that creates a new research field \cite{Aziz,Rahaman}.

 In our paper, the deflection of light is considered in the 4-dimensional spherically symmetric spacetime by using HPM.
 Two test problems are considered and the results are compared with the two commonly acceptable results obtained earlier.
 Our aim is not only to give one more application of HPM to the problem of light deflection in General Relativity, but also to obtain some new results for the light passing near Kiselev black hole.
 We discuss the null geodesics of the Kiselev black holes for two particular magnitudes of the quintessence EoS when the resulting formulae can be given in a relatively simple form.
-Besides this, with the help of HPM, we derive the simple formula for the angle of deflection in the form of a series which allows to calculate the angle with any accuracy without requirement of its smallness. \\
+Besides this, with the help of HPM, we derive the simple formula for the angle of deflection in the form of a series which allows to calculate the angle with any accuracy without requirement of its smallness.
+However, it is worth noting the existence of other powerful methods to perform the same type of analysis.
+For example, we can refer to one of such a method, the Adomian Decomposition Method, which was discussed in detail in \cite{Mak}.